awsdocs/aws-cdk-guide/v2/hello_world.md

 ## Build the app<a name="hello_world_tutorial_build"></a>

-In most programming environments, after making changes to your code, you'd build \(compile\) it\.
-This isn't strictly necessary with the AWS CDK—the Toolkit does it for you so you can't forget\.
+In most programming environments, after changing your code, you build \(compile\) it\.
+This isn't strictly necessary with the AWS CDK—the Toolkit does it for you so that you can't forget\.
 But you can still build manually whenever you want to catch syntax and type errors\.
 For reference, here's how\.

 ------
 #### [ TypeScript ]